Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter020.md

 "One time that required me to invent entirely new classes of dampening equipment," Willi added with exaggerated suffering.
 "Do you know how hard it is to explain 'runic cascade prevention' to a metalsmith who thinks magic is just fancy storytelling?"

 From his perch beside the driver, Tobi called back to them.
 "Storm's closing the pass ahead.
 We'll need shelter before it hits properly."
-His tone carried the careful authority of someone who'd learned to anticipate Lin's experiments and their consequences.
+His voice had the steady certainty that kept a group like theirs practical.

-Lin pulled her cloak tighter as the first fat snowflakes began to fall.
-The highland moors were falling behind them now, replaced by pine-covered slopes that dropped toward a valley where three silver rivers converged.
-She could smell woodsmoke on the cold air, and something else—something wild and earthy that made her think of deep forests and ancient paths.
+Lin cinched her cloak as large, wet flakes began to fall.
+The moors gave way to pine slopes and a valley where three silver rivers braided together.
+Woodsmoke and something wilder—deep forest earth—stung the cold air and made the hair on her arms prickle.

 "Elk," said their driver, Harald, speaking for the first time in miles.
 "Big herds come through this time of year.
 Folk here know their ways."